OpenCageData/geosearch/README.md

 - `countrycode` - restricts results to the specified country/territory.

   The country code is a two letter code as defined by the ISO 3166-1 Alpha 2 standard.
 E.g. `gb` for the United Kingdom, `fr` for France, `us` for United States.

   Non-two letter country codes are ignored.

+  Multiple country codes by supplying a comma separated list.
+For example `ca,us` would limit results to places in either the United States or Canada.

   Example usage: `countrycode: 'de'`